SouchenOu/cpp-modules/README.md

 // fcnPtr is a pointer to a function that takes no arguments and returns an integer int (*fcnPtr)();
 In the above snippet, fcnPtr is a pointer to a function that has no parameters and returns an integer. fcnPtr can point to any function that matches this type.

+      +Assigning a function to a function pointer:

+Function pointers can be initialized with a function (and non-const function pointers can be assigned a function).
+In the above example, we have used foo directly, and it has been converted to a function pointer.
+Like with pointers to variables, we can also use &foo to get a function pointer to foo.

+                        int foo()
+                        {
+                              return 5;
+                        }

+                        int goo()
+                        {
+                               return 6;
+                        }

+                        int main()
+                        {
+                              int (*fcnPtr)(){ &foo }; // fcnPtr points to function foo fcnPtr = &goo; // fcnPtr now points to function goo

+                              return 0;
+                        }

 ------------------------------------------------------------------------------------------------------------------
 📫*******************************************Les fichier en c++:*******************************************
 ------------------------------------------------------------------------------------------------------------------